schreifels/git-num/README.md

 alias gn="git num"
 ```

-You can take this a step further if you have aliases for other git commands,
+You can take this a step further if you have aliases for other Git commands,
 e.g.:

 ```bash